Deep composition of tensor-trains using squared inverse Rosenblatt transports: Debiasing

 \section{Debiasing}

-Applying either the SIRT or the DIRT, one can obtain an approximate map $T: \mathcal{U} \mapsto \mathcal{X}$ that enables the simulation of a random variable $\hat{\bX} \sim T_\sharp\, \mref$ approximating the target random variable $\bX \sim \mtar$.
-In a situation where the SIRT or the DIRT have high accuracy in approximating the target measure, one can approximate the expectation $\mtar(h)$ of a function of interest $h(\bx)$ directly, using the expectation of $h(\bx)$ over $T_\sharp \,\mref$, i.e., $(T_\sharp\mref)(h) \equiv \mref(h\circ T)$.
-The bias of the approximated expectation is proportional to the Hellinger distance $D_{\rm H}( \mtar \| T_\sharp \mref)$ (cf. Proposition~\ref{prop:exp_hell}).
+Applying either SIRT or DIRT, one can obtain an approximate map $T: \mathcal{U} \mapsto \mathcal{X}$ that enables the simulation of a random variable $\hat{\bX} \sim T_\sharp\, \mref$ approximating the target random variable $\bX \sim \mtar$.
+In a situation where SIRT and DIRT have high accuracy in approximating the target measure, one can approximate the expectation $\mtar(h)$ of a function of interest $h(\bx)$ directly, using the expectation of $h(\bx)$ over $T_\sharp \,\mref$, i.e., $(T_\sharp\mref)(h) \equiv \mref(h\circ T)$.
+The bias of the approximated expectation is proportional to the Hellinger distance $D_{\rm H}( \mtar \| T_\sharp \mref)$ (see Proposition~\ref{prop:exp_hell}).
 In addition, we can apply the approximate inverse Rosenblatt transport $T$ within the Metropolis-Hastings method and importance sampling to reduce the bias in computing $\mtar(h)$.
 For the sake of completeness, here we discuss some debiasing strategies based on existing work.